 - Debate the major issues of the day.

 Until 2011, Parliament had a maximum duration of five years and was dissolved by the Monarch on the advice of the Prime Minister.
 At any time up to the end of this period, a general election could be held for a new House of Commons.
-Following the Fixed Parliament Act 2011, each government will serve a fixed 5 year term with the next General Election to be held on the 7th May 2015.
+Following the Fixed Parliament Act 2011, each government will serve a fixed 5 year term unless a motion is passed in the House of Commons to grant a General Election.